Jane H. Kesson School Concert Program

 All performances are 45 minutes long.

 The Philadelphia Orchestra tailors its School Concerts to align with the interactive and engaging Link Up curriculum developed by Carnegie Hall’s Weill Music Institute.
 This curriculum places a strong emphasis on student participation: The students learn to sing and play an instrument in the classroom and then perform with The Philadelphia Orchestra from their seats at a culminating School Concert in Verizon Hall.
-The 2018-19 program, The Orchestra Moves, is a thrilling way for students to explore how music moves—both rhythmically and motivically—and makes us want to move our bodies.
+The 2019-20 program, The Orchestra Rocks, is a thrilling way for students to explore rhythm and groove.
+It shows how the rhythm creates patterns of sound and silence that are expressive and exciting.

 The Philadelphia Orchestra’s free workshops, as part of the Jane H. Kesson School Concert Program, prime teachers for the optimal experience in preparing students for School Concerts.
 At a workshop, teachers can deepen their understanding of the music to be performed at the concert, become acquainted with best practices for implementing the Link Up curriculum, and explore techniques for arts-integrated instruction more broadly.
 Schools receiving scholarship funds from the Billy Joel Fund for Music Education are required to attend a Teacher Workshop.

-Wednesday, August 22, 2018—SDP In-Service Professional Development Day (SDP Teachers Only)
+Tuesday, August 27, 2019—SDP In-Service Professional Development Day (SDP Teachers Only)

-Thursday, September 27, 2018—Teacher Workshop at Kimmel Center*
+Monday, September 23, 2019—Teacher Workshop at Kimmel Center

 Billy Joel Fund for Music Education